everlifeai/everlife-node-releases/README.md

 on the Everchain and hence be available to talk with other avatars and immune from destruction.

-### Setup
-For this version, the `kb.txt` file  must be made available.
-Copy it from `elife/services/services/elife-ai/brains/ebrain-aiml/kb.txt` to your DATA folder (`\data` on windows `../elife.data` with docker).

-**NOTE FOR WINDOWS USERS**: For the AIML brain to work correctly, in addition to the above, please add the path to python.exe (Python version 2) to your PATH environmental variable.

 ## Notes on Avatar maintenance

 ### Backup your Avatar data

-The avatar's data always lives in the folder `elife.data` (for Linux/MacOS) and `C:\data` (for Windows).
+To find your avatar's data storage run the start script with `--info` skip.
+For example:

+        $> ./run-mac.sh --info

+And it will give you the location of your data.
 It is recommended that you backup this folder as it contains your `Everchain`, your `database`, and your `Stellar` wallet.

 **`elife.db`** ![db](db.png)